A List of Common Problems of Moving Overseas for Expats & Global Nomads

 To avoid any difficulties, do research prior to moving.
 Find out the traditions, customs of the new culture you will be a part of.
 If it is a new workplace, ask your manager or your new employer if there’s anything specific you should do in preparation for your new role.
 When you are informed of the expectations required from you, it will be easier to transition.

 You can also reach out to other new colleagues and gauge the dynamics of the team and work environment.
-Similarly, get in touch with other expats and seek advice from them.
+Similarly, get in touch with other global nomads and seek advice from them.
 There is plenty to learn from their experiences.

 5. Worrying about Finances